enzoobona/odin-recipes/README.md

 # Odin Recipes

-This website is meant to be a beginner project on html from The Odin Project Foundations Course.
+This website is meant to be a beginner project on HTML from The Odin Project's Foundations Course.